-McKinney Roughs Nature Park Area Trails is a 3.2 mile moderately trafficked loop trail located near Cedar Creek, TX that features a river and is rated as moderate.
+McKinney Roughs Riverside Trail to Bluff Trail Loop is a 3.2 mile moderately trafficked loop trail located near Cedar Creek, Texas that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash